 ... a controller or processor may transfer personal data to a third country or an international organisation only if the controller or processor has provided appropriate safeguards, and on condition that enforceable data subject rights and effective legal remedies for data subjects are available– GDPR, Article 46(1)

 If you are transferring personal data from a country or territory outside the United Kingdom or the EU you must ensure that the collection and transfer of the data complies with the General Data Protection Regulation (GDPR) and any equivalent legislation in that country or territory.
-For digital files use SharePoint Online, One Drive for Business or the File Transfer Service.
+For digital files use SharePoint Online or One Drive for Business.
 For paper and other non-digital records we recommend that you try and keep the records with you on the flight (i.e.in hand luggage) if this is possible.

 If the postal service must be used as a form of transfer, data should be sent by secure courier or recorded delivery.
 King's has agreed terms with City Sprint for national and international courier services.

 If you are sharing personal or other sensitive data it is a good idea to have a data sharing agreement in place.
 A data sharing agreement sets out a common set of rules to be adopted by the various parties involved in any data sharing activities.